bharath6300000/android_device_xiaomi_xaga/README.md

 ## Device picture
 ![Redmi Note 11T Pro](https://cdn.cnbj0.fds.api.mi-img.com/b2c-shopapi-pms/pms_1653384568.5698588.png)

-Tree based on work of @wbs306 - all credits belong to him.
+Tree based on work of @wbs306 - all credits belong to him. and merged work for @ChrisCatto. and some sus edits my work